fhnw-sql/FHNW-SQLScrolls/backend/README.md

 - `test:watch` -> runs jest test with livereload support

 ### 🔮 Deployment
-To deploy the API one can use every kind of deployment processes that is common for a Node.JS application.
-The recommanded way is using docker.
-There are no specials steps that needs to be considered.
-However, one can use the oneclick deployment to heroku by using the button bellow (don't forget to configure the environment variables).
+To deploy the API one can use every kind of deployment process common for a Node.JS application.
+The recommended way is using docker.
+There are no specials steps that need to be considered.
+However, one can use the one-click deployment to Heroku by using the button below (don't forget to configure the environment variables).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/FHNW-SQL-Training-Game/FHNW-SQL-Training-Game-API)